hoeck/decompiled-lightning-frontend-sql-slides/slides.md

 <!--

-- web sql (stopped/abandoned in 2011)
+- WEB SQL (stopped/abandoned in 2011)
   - only chrome implemented this
-- it was actually possible to have sqlite in your browser for years
+- it was actually POSSIBLE to have SQLITE in your browser for years
-  - emscripten, ppl compliled everything to js
+  - EMSCRIPTEN, ppl compliled everything to js
   - huge "binaries", slow

 - there were other problems that needed to be solved (APIs, Backend Frameworks, Frontend Frameworks, UIs)

 - also SQL was not cool, it was old tech and NOSQL was a hype for some time

 Web SQL [Stopped 2011]